JeanNSHUTI/Tutorials/src/mechanical/3d-print.md

 It was then decided to print them in two pieces.
 ![img](img/mechanical/3d-print/Pelton_wheel_2.png)

+## 1.2.
+Think about the supports
+When you'll have to print

 # 2. What printer to choose?
 The offer in mater of 3D printers is enormous and can be confusing to an unexperimented printer.
 And even if you know what you are looking for, you can find the same looking printer for at least 10 different prices and brands.
 As a matter of fact a lot of companies copy the "big ones" and sale these copies a lot cheaper.
 These copies can be a very good investment for non-professional work and can save you quite a few euros.